How to create an adapter for the TFS Integration Platform - Part IX: IServerPathTranslationService

 Note: This post is part of a series and you can find the rest of the parts in the series index.

-IServerPathTranslationService takes the path to your source control item and translates it into a platform neutral path and visa versa.
-An example for this is if you were moving files between Windows and Linux.
-On Windows your path may be c:\RangersCode\My Production\ while on Linux that path needs to become/src/RangersCode/My Production/ to handle the differences you need to change it to a neutral path first.
+IServerPathTranslationService takes the path to your source control item and translates it into a platform-neutral path—and vice versa.
+An example: if you move files between Windows and Linux, the Windows path might be c:\RangersCode\My Production\, while the equivalent on Linux would need to become /src/RangersCode/My Production/ to handle the differences.
+You need to first change it to a neutral path.

-The amount of sleep that I lost on path translation is embarrassing because the concept is dead simple, applying it correctly is ridiculously hard.
-The de facto guide for how this should work can be found on Willy-Peter’s blog, however there is also an update based on a lot of question asking by me which you may want to read.
+The amount of sleep I lost over path translation is embarrassing because, while the concept is dead simple, applying it correctly is ridiculously hard.
+The de facto guide on how this should work is Willy-Peter Schaub’s blog post, though there is also an update—based on my many questions—which you may want to read.

-This is only needed for VC adapters so if you just want a WI adapter you can skip this.
+This is needed only for VC adapters; if you’re creating a WI adapter, you can skip this section.

 TranslateToCanonicalPathCaseSensitive

-This method requires you provide a neutral path for one of your paths.
-For me this is simply just putting a leading slash on the item’s URL:
+This method requires you to provide a neutral path for one of your paths.
+In my case, it’s simply adding a leading slash to the item’s URL:

 public string TranslateToCanonicalPathCaseSensitive(string serverPath)